Key Takeaways

 Pros

-• Very good pore blur in the nose and inner cheek area.
+• Very good pore blur around the nose and inner cheek area.

-• Improves makeup laydown when foundation usually catches on texture.
+• Improves makeup laydown when foundation catches on texture or uneven skin.

-• Classic silky texture that many people still enjoy.
+• Classic silky texture that many people still genuinely prefer.

-• Works well for combination and oily skin that wants smoothing more than hydration.
+• Works well for combination and oily skin that wants surface smoothing more than hydration.

-• Still feels relevant if you specifically want a true silicone smoothing primer.
+• Still earns its spot if you specifically want a true silicone smoothing primer.

 Cons